How to Kill Crabgrass You Don't Want

 The plant is an annual that prefers hot, dry weather and poor soil.
 From seed, it sprouts in late spring and grows rapidly, quickly spreading out and overwhelming competing grasses.
 In warmer regions (like California) it sprouts earlier.
 When the weather grows cool again, it dies.
 Frost kills it.

-The best way to prevent the grass from growing is to provide the opposite conditions to what it needs, i.e. rich growing conditions (see below).
-Because Digitaria loves poor growing conditions, applying a chemical preventer or pre-emergent will not be effective, unless you change the growing conditions too.
+The best way to prevent the grass from growing is to provide the opposite conditions to what it needs––like rich growing conditions, instead of poor (see below).
+Unless you change the growing conditions too, applying a chemical preventer or pre-emergent will not be effective,

 What Crabgrass Looks Like